Yaoz-hue/BMIS2003-Logistics-Escrow-dApp/README.md

 7. Troubleshooting & Operational Notes
 Ganache State Ephemerality: Ganache Quickstart executes in-memory.
 If closed, EVM state resets.
 To retain data, click "SAVE WORKSPACE".
 If restarted in Quickstart, clear MetaMask cached nonce history via Settings > Advanced > Clear activity tab data.

 MetaMask Account Switching: The application incorporates the EIP-2255 wallet_requestPermissions API.
 When switching roles, click Disconnect and re-connect to trigger the MetaMask account selection modal.

 Client-Side Refund Pre-Flight Check: If Claim Refund is clicked before the transit deadline expires, the client-side pre-flight check blocks the call and presents a countdown alert to avoid unhandled JSON-RPC EVM reverts.
-MetaMask Account Switching: The application incorporates the EIP-2255 wallet_requestPermissions API.
-When switching roles, click Disconnect and re-connect to trigger the MetaMask account selection modal.

-Client-Side Refund Pre-Flight Check: If Claim Refund is clicked before the transit deadline expires, the client-side pre-flight check blocks the call and presents a countdown alert to avoid unhandled JSON-RPC EVM reverts.